nixworks/public/news/2006/10/2/index.md

 Get the latest international news and world events from Asia, Europe, the Middle East, and more.
 See world news photos and videos at ABCNews.com

 ### [ Canada's Meteorological Service issues a tropical storm warning for the Avalon Peninsula in southeastern Newfoundland, including the cities of Cape Race and St John's, due to Hurricane Isaac. ](/news/2006/10/2/canada-s-meteorological-service-issues-a-tropical-storm-warning-for-the-avalon-peninsula-in-southeastern-newfoundland-including-the-cities.md)
-_Context: Avalon Peninsula, Canadian, Cape Race, Meteorological Service, Newfoundland, St. John's, tropical storm warning_
+_Context: Avalon Peninsula, Canada, Cape Race, Meteorological Service, Newfoundland, St. John's, tropical storm warning_

 ## [Previous Day...](/news/2006/10/1/index.md)